rafaelghiorzi/pdfplucker/README.md

 | `-d, --device` | Processing device: CPU, CUDA, or AUTO (default: AUTO) |
 | `-m, --markdown` | Export the document in an additional markdown file |
 | `-ocr, --force-ocr` | Force text recognition using ocr even with digital documents |

+### Markdown Output

+When enabled with the `--markdown` flag, PdfPlucker will generate a readable Markdown file that includes:
+- Formatted document text
+- Tables rendered in Markdown syntax
+- Embedded images with base64 encoding

+### Force OCR option

+Docling will extract text from natively digital PDFs.
+If you wish to force the use of OCR tools to scan the file text, run the command with the `--force-ocr` flag.

+### Amount of workers

+When processing large amounts of files, note that many workers might lead to RAM shortage and memory leaks, mainly when paired with forced ocr.
+Try balancing the amount of workers with the amount of available memory and power of your computer.

 ## Examples